Home / Ski Travel / Ski Travel Apps & Tools / Best Ski Apps: Track Runs, Snow Reports & Resort Guides

 My Epic (formerly EpicMix)

-My Epic is the official ski resort app for Vail Resorts, covering major destinations like Vail, Breckenridge, Keystone, Park City, and Whistler Blackcomb.
-Designed to enhance the guest experience, it blends ski tracking, lift updates, and social features into one seamless platform.
+My Epic is the official ski resort app for Vail Resorts, covering major destinations such as Vail, Breckenridge, Park City, and Whistler Blackcomb.
+It is designed to enhance the experience for visitors by combining tracking, resort information, and interactive features into a single platform.

 Ikon Pass App

-The main drawback is that the app is primarily useful only for Ikon Pass holders.
-Non-pass skiers will find little value.
-Some users also report occasional syncing issues between physical passes and the app.
+The main drawback is that the app is only useful for Ikon Pass holders, so it has limited value for other travellers.
+Some users also report occasional syncing issues between the app and physical passes, although these are not widespread.

 Ikon Pass